sviiiter/example-laravel-testing-service/README.md

 # example-laravel-testing-service

-Simple Contract-Service-Provider bundle.
+Simple Contract-Service-Provider-Facade bundle.
 Kinda help example described testing Laravel contract realization with Dependency Injection.
 It contains example of CoR pattern using Pipeline into one of service class in addition.